goharanwar/namaz-js/README.md

 ### Sunnah Times

-The Adhan library can also calulate Sunnah times.
+The Namaz JS library can also calulate Sunnah times.
 Given an instance of `PrayerTimes`, you can get a `SunnahTimes` object with the times for Qiyam.

 ```js
 var sunnahTimes = new adhan.SunnahTimes(prayerTimes);